Howuhh/cic_gym/README.md

 - only code for CIC pretraining is implemented, as I don't need finetuning in my research project
 - no documentation, as this is just quick idea mockup for me

-Other than that, code is working and even have some time/memory performance improvements in [some](cic/utils.py:92) places.
+Other than that, code is working and even have some time/memory performance improvements in some places (`compute_apt_reward` computation to be specific).

 # References
 ```